LJungmann/CurtainBreaks/content/docs/projects/curtain_breaks/_index.md

 ## Conclusion

-_TODO: further conclusions + answer question: A reflection on your prototyping process and the project outcome.
-What happens to the prototype after the project?_

 Making the prototype was a fun time with a few challenges.
 We really enjoyed it and it was great to have such a hands-on introduction to electronics.
-We learned a lot about soldering and maybe we should have planned the final soldering more together again and not seperate the work, because then we would have probably realized our mistake sooner.
+We learned a lot about soldering and maybe we should have planned the final soldering more together again and not seperate the work, because then we would have probably realized our mistake with the pins sooner.
+We were glad to get more time until January because there were also quite some other things to do in November and December.
 The prototype will be kept by Leo.